BeholdingEye/qnrwp_a/documentation/README_CONTENT_EDITING.md

         with the Featured Image assigned to the child page used as the background image for the slide.

+        The carousel defining page and its children must be published as Private.

         It is good practice to set the Order of the carousel defining page to a high value such as 9999 to push these pages to the bottom of the list on the Pages page.